raycast/script-commands/README.md

 | description          | A brief description about the script command to be presented in the documentation | No | |

-**⚠️ Whenever you make changes to the parameters of the Script Command, trigger the "Reload Script Directories" command in root search (v0.33+), or press "Reload" in script commands preferences, or activate "Auto Reload" in preferences so that your scripts get automatically reloaded (experimental, v0.33+).
+**⚠️ Whenever you make changes to the parameters of the Script Command, trigger the "Reload Script Directories" command in root search (v0.33+), or press "Reload" in script commands preferences, or activate "Auto Reload" in preferences so that your scripts get automatically reloaded (v0.33+).
 Also note that "reloading" means that script metadata is parsed and Raycast search is refreshed – the actual scripts are only run when you manually trigger their command or when an inline command with refreshTime is automatically triggered.**

 ### Standard Output